History of Adley Rutschman in Timeline

 Adley Rutschman

-Adley Rutschman is a professional baseball catcher for the Baltimore Orioles.
-He was drafted first overall in the 2019 MLB draft after a successful college baseball career at Oregon State, where he was named Pac-12 Player of the Year.
-Rutschman signed for a then-record-breaking $8.1 million signing bonus.
-He debuted in MLB in 2022 and has since become a two-time All-Star, solidifying his position as a key player for the Orioles.
+Adley Rutschman is a highly regarded American professional baseball catcher currently playing for the Baltimore Orioles in MLB.
+He was drafted first overall by the Orioles in 2019 after a successful college baseball career at Oregon State University, where he was named the Pac-12 Conference Player of the Year.
+Rutschman signed a record-breaking $8.1 million signing bonus.
+He debuted in MLB in 2022 and has since become a two-time All-Star, establishing himself as a key player for the Orioles.

 On Opening Day in the 2023 season, Rutschman batted 5-for-5 with a home run, becoming the first MLB player to do so on Opening Day since 1937.